remipassmoilesel/heydjoe/README.md

 # Hey Djoe !

-Instant communication system using JSXC.
+Instant communication system using JSXC and Etherpad.